Taliban urged not to launch spring offensive at Moscow talks

 Taliban co-founder and deputy leader Mullah Abdul Ghani Baradar told the Moscow conference that Afghans “should be left to decide their own fate”, a Taliban spokesman said.
 “The world should take into account the Islamic values, independence and national interests of the Afghan people,” the spokesman said in a tweeted summary of Baradar´s speech, given behind closed doors.

-Gulbaddin Hekmatyar said Thursday’s talks had broken the "stalemate" in Doha, according to his spokesman.
-The so-called "butcher of Kabul", who was accused of killing thousands of people in the capital during the country’s civil war in the 1990s, was seen casually lunching with leading members of the Taliban negotiating team.
+Gulbaddin Hekmatyar — a famed anti-Soviet commander in the 1980s who joined the government´s delegation to Moscow — said Thursday´s talks had broken the “stalemate” in Doha, according to his spokesman.
+The so-called “butcher of Kabul”, who was accused of killing thousands of people in the capital during the country´s bloody civil war in the 1990s, was seen casually lunching with leading members of the Taliban negotiating team.

+The visiting Afghan delegation included a large spectrum of personalities from the past four years of conflict, including members of the current negotiation team in Doha, a former president and two warlords accused of grave war crimes.

-Arnault, 70, who has over 30 years of experience in international diplomacy, was Special Representative of the Secretary-General in Afghanistan and Head of the United Nations Assistance Mission in Afghanistan (UNAMA) from 2004 to 2006, where he was also Deputy in 2002-2003.
+Arnault, 70, who has over 30 years of experience in international diplomacy, was Special Representative of the Secretary-General in Afghanistan and Head of the United Nations Assistance Mission in Afghanistan (UNAMA) from 2004 to 2006, where he was also Deputy in 2002-2003.”The Secretary-General has asked Mr Arnault to assist in the achievement of a political solution to the conflict, working closely with the United Nations Assistance Mission in Afghanistan (UNAMA) and regional partners,” Spokesman Stephane Dujarric said in a statement.

+“Given the importance of regional cooperation in support to Afghanistan, the Personal Envoy will seek to advance the good neighbourly relations contributing to peace in the country,” the spokesman said in response to a question.